Renormalization of the C2HDM with FeynMaster 2: Selection of the true vev

 \section{Selection of the true vev}

 \n When considering the theory up to one-loop level, it is convenient to assure that scalar fields have zero vacuum expectation value.
 Such assurance corresponds to the \textit{selection of the true vev}, and is discussed in detail in ref.~\cite{Fontes:PhD}.
-In the present work, we perform that selection using the Fleischer-Legerlehner tadpole scheme (FJTS)~\cite{Fleischer:1980ub,Denner:2016etu,Denner:2018opp}.
+In the present work, we perform that selection using the Fleischer-Jegerlehner tadpole scheme (FJTS)~\cite{Fleischer:1980ub,Denner:2016etu,Denner:2018opp}. \fn{Other relevant studies concerning the vev can be found e.g. in refs. \cite{Sperling:2013eva,Sperling:2013xqa}.}

 \n We start by considering the bare version of eq. \ref{eq:doublets-first}: \be \Phi_{1(0)} = \left(

 \right), \quad \Phi_{2(0)} = \left(